NelsonDane/auto-rsa/README.md

 ### CLI Tool Installation 💻
 To run the CLI tool, follow these steps:
 1. Install Python 3.10 or higher
+2. Create a python virtual environment if you haven't already (see [Pre-Setup](#pre-setup-️))
-2. Install the required packages:
+3. Install the required packages:
 ```bash
 pip install -r requirements.txt
 ```